 Variety of Options

-The names of the pancake restaurants certainly hint of being in a country setting.
+The names of the pancake restaurants certainly hint at being in a country setting.
 We dined on flapjacks in an atrium, as well as a pantry.
-Many restaurants give a nod to their building with names involving house or cabin.
-There was one that we visited that took it a step farther and named their place the Log Cabin Pancake House.
-Our guess is that they wanted to make sure their customers knew that a cabin can double as a house.
+Many restaurants give a nod to their building with names involving houses or cabins.
+There was one that we visited that took it a step further and named their place the Log Cabin Pancake House.
+We guess that they wanted to make sure their customers knew that a cabin can double as a house.
 Since our lodging was located right off the main strip, we focused our choices to be as close by, as possible.
 Fortunately, this still left more restaurant options than we had mornings for our pancake tour of Gatlinburg.

 Powdered Sugar Overload

-While each cake house had their own recipes, one common theme was the excessive number of choices available.
+While each cake house had its own recipes, one common theme was the excessive number of choices available.
 Sure the base flapjacks are very similar, although some offered buckwheat or other special grains.
 It was the toppings that brought out the dizzying array of decisions.
 We had our choices of all types of berries, compotes, jams, jellies, and fresh fruits.
 Another common theme of Gatlinburg pancake houses is the use of powdered sugar.
-Many of the options arrive covered with a fresh dusting of the snow white, sugary substance.
-Our pancake tour of Gatlinburg was opening our taste buds to some wonderful flavors.
+Many of the options arrive covered with a fresh dusting of the snow-white, sugary substance.
+Our pancake tour of Gatlinburg opened our taste buds to some wonderful flavors.

 Going Nuts for Pancakes

 Each morning we looked forward to the sampling of a new pancake restaurant.
 The choices became increasingly interesting with each new destination.
-Crystal stuck with her fruit flavored cakes.
+Crystal stuck with her fruit-flavored cakes.
 Some places brought this with toppings that arrived on the plate, while others would bring a side of flavored syrups.
 One of her favorites is blueberry, so I wasn’t surprised to see that appear more than once.
-I wanted to spread my flavor sampling wings, so I looked for some of the more unusual topping combinations.
+I wanted to spread my flavor-sampling wings, so I looked for some of the more unusual topping combinations.
 At one stop, I sampled a tropical version that included coconut and banana.
-Another choice was a nutty and sweet Pecan Pancakes pictured above.
+Another choice was a nutty and sweet Pecan pancake pictured above.
 These paired well with the real maple syrup that was a standard feature at every restaurant.